 Upper Extremity Weight Bearing

 A fun way to encourage upper extremity weight bearing is using a ball that is big enough for your child to lay on but not too big that they can’t maintain their body on the ball.
 We have a cheap playground ball that I picked up this summer that was the perfect size.
 A beach ball would be a pretty good medium sized ball as well.
+Since this post was originally written we’ve come up with so many more creative upper body exercises for kids!

 Have your child lay over the ball with an engaging game, puzzle, or even coloring page in front of them.
 Just make it something that they enjoy doing.